eliotsolomon18/wasm3-module/README.md

 # Wasm3 Kernel Module

-This repository contains a kernel module that runs a small WASM program in kernel space.
-It illustrates how to expose functions from the kernel module to the WASM program as well as how to pass a variable-length data structure from the module to the program.
+This repository contains a kernel module that sets up the wasm runtime in the kernel space.
+A userspace wasm program can then be loaded into the wasm runtime.
+The runtime will look for a function called `nf_filter` in the userspace program and attempt to hook into netfilter.

+The `wasm/` directory contains an example program which simply drops all packets.

 ## Structure